wikimedia-gadgets/afc-helper/README.md

 **Protip for developers**: Set `AFCH.consts.mockItUp = true;` using your browser console and instead of making API requests which modify wiki content, the script will log what it *would have done* instead.

+### Uploading the script
+To upload the script to a wiki, use `scripts/upload.py`.
+Detailed instructions are included at the top of the file.

 ### Version history

 * 0.3 Excited Murmur (12 March 2014)